 The Assessment Process

 Once you've lodged your Development Application it will be assigned a DA number.

 The Development Application will then be placed on exhibition for public comment before a decision is made.
 The type of applications and how exhibition will take place is set out in Council's Notification Policy.
 If any valid objections are received it will be up to you to address them during our assessment of the application.
 A decision will then be made to either approve the application with conditions or refuse the application.

 If all submissions have been considered and resolved, and the application complies with our development standards it may be approved by Council staff.

-Regionally significant development will be referred to the Joint Regional Planning Panel (JRPP) for determination.
+Regionally significant development will be referred to the Southern Regional Planning Panel (SRPP - formerly known as JRPP) for determination.

 During the Assessment Process our officers will conduct a site inspection and might refer your application to other departments for advice on issues such as flood risk and traffic considerations.
 Some applications may also be sent to NSW State Government Departments for their comments and or approvals.